kirbysayshi/ghembedder/README.md

 	></div>

 ## Contributing
-Please don't edit files in the "dist" subdirectory as they are generated via grunt.
+Please don't edit files in the "dist" subdirectory as they are generated.
 You'll find source code in the "src" subdirectory!

-Install grunt:

-`npm install grunt -g`

-And then run it to update the `dist` folder:

-`grunt`
+- `npm install`

+To run tests via zuul / phantomjs:

+- `npm test`

+To run tests in an actual browser:

+- `npm run test-debug`

+To build:

+- `npm run dist`

 ## Release History